Coderperl/PerlsBank/README.md

 # PerlsBank
 Full stack application of a fictional bank.

 My most advanced aplication to date.
-A bank administration system, where cashiers, and admin users can use "Bank" functionality, built in crud functionality.
+A bank administration system, there are two registered roles, cashier, and admin.
-Admin and cashiers are roles that are authorized to actually use the functionality.
+Please read below for specific role functionality.

 Cashier functionality:
 -Ability to see all registered customers.